Successful On-Page SEO for MyListing Websites

 Duplicate content, in this particular example, refers to the same content displayed under different URLs within the same domain.

-- Problem: Content which is the same but can be accessed by two URLs.
+- Problem: Content that is the same but can be accessed by two URLs.
 For example, a blog post might be accessible by both of these URLs: https://www.blogpost[.com] and https://blogpost[.com].

 - Why It’s an Issue: Confuses search engines and forces them to select one version, while also being messy for human visitors.